Harinadha/STM32_MPU6050lib/README.txt

 The code is written primarily to support the MPU6050 I2C device implementation, but it may be useful to extend it to other I2C devices.

-Documentation for each class is created using Doxygen-style comments placed in each class definition file, based on the information available in device's datasheet.
+Documentation is created using Doxygen-style comments placed in each definition file, based on the information available in device's datasheet.
 This documentation will be available in HTML format on the http://harinadha.wordpress.com website, which also holds helpful information for some problems i faced in implementing this library.

 This library depends on only the following header files from STM32F10xFWLib v3.3.0: